 How many types of early intervention are there?

-• Behavioral interventions target specific behaviors or challenges exhibited by children, aiming to modify behavior through modeling, reinforcement, and other techniques.
+- Behavioral interventions to modify behavior through modeling, reinforcement, and other techniques.

-• Family-centered approaches empower parents and caregivers to support their child’s development and well-being effectively.
+- Family-centered approaches to enable caregivers to support their child’s development and well-being.

-• Educational interventions provide structured learning experiences to improve children’s cognitive skills, language development, and academic readiness.
+- Educational interventions to help improve children’s cognitive skills, language development, and academic readiness.

-• Therapeutic interventions such as speech therapy, occupational therapy, and physical therapy, addressing specific needs, such as speech delays, sensory processing challenges, or motor impairments.
+- Therapeutic interventions that comprise speech therapy, occupational therapy, and physical therapy.
+They address speech delays, sensory processing challenges, or motor impairments.